hashgraph/hedera-block-node/server/docs/design/live-streaming/bidi-producer-consumers-streaming.md

 **BlockItemStreamService** - The BlockItemStreamService is a custom implementation of the Helidon gRPC GrpcService.
 It is responsible for initializing the StreamMediator and instantiating ProducerBlockItemObserver and ConsumerBlockItemObserver instances on-demand when the gRPC API is called by producers and consumers.
-It is the primary binding between the Helidon routing mechanisms and the `hedera-block-node` custom business logic.
+It is the primary binding between the Helidon routing mechanisms and the `hiero-block-node` custom business logic.

 **StreamObserver** - StreamObserver is the main interface through which Helidon 4.x.x invokes custom business logic to receive and transmit bidirectional BlockItem streams at runtime.